initstring/uptux/README.md

 # Testing
-For testing purposes, you can run the `tests/r00tme.sh` script, which will create many vulnerable configuratoin issues on your system that uptux can identify.
+For testing purposes, you can run the `tests/r00tme.sh` script, which will create many vulnerable configuration issues on your system that uptux can identify.
 Running `tests/unr00tme.sh` will undo these changes, but don't hold me to it.
 Needless to say, this is dangerous.